Frederick Addy

 Frederick Addy is a politician and a member of Parliament for Suaman, Ghana.
 He was appointed by Nana Akufo-Addo as the new Deputy Chief Executive Officer in Charge of Finance and Investment.
 Addy was appointed NHIA's new deputy CEO of finance and investment.

 Education

 Addy holds a Diploma in Basic Education at Jackson College (WINNEBA).
 He also holds a Master of Science Degree from Kwame Nkrumah University of Science and Technology.
+Frederick Addy completed Dadieso Senior High School in June 2007 and in 2020 he completed Ghana Baptist University where he attains Bachelor of Science.

+Political Career

+His political journey started when he contested for Member of Parliament at Suaman Constituency best lost against Hon Betino in the year 2020.
+The President of the Republic of Ghana, His Excellency Nana Addo Dankwa Akufo-Addo, has appointed Mr. Frederick Gilbert Addy as the new Deputy Chief Executive Officer in charge of Finance and Investment.